Congrats on getting your Casa Node 2!

-When you first take your Node out of the box, you'll notice that there are 2 included cords; an ethernet cable, and a power cable.
+When you first take your Node out of the box, you'll notice that there are two included cables, one for ethernet and one for power.

 First, plug the ethernet cable into your Casa Node's ethernet port.

-Then, plug the other end of the ethernet cable into the ethernet port on your internet's router.
+Then, plug the other end of the ethernet cable into the ethernet port on your router.

-Once both side of the ethernet cable are connected, next plug your Casa Node's power supply into an outlet.
+Once both sides of the ethernet cable are connected, next plug your Casa Node's power supply into an outlet.

 Once that's plugged in to an outlet, connect the power supply to the Casa Node.